NuttaneeKnight/ServiceNow/readme.md

  - will add the choices later after save
  - Go down to the related list and creat new choices after

+**To see all the updates, go to the top of the form click right and choose Reload form.
+This will prevent the page to go back to default again**